 6. Choose “Good Food”

-At Green America, we often use the term “good food” to refer to food that’s organic (grown without synthetic pesticides and fertilizers that pollute the planet), planted and harvested fairly in ways that don’t exploit farmworkers, and isn’t cruel and inhumane to animals.
+At Green America, we work towards a world that has organic food, planted and harvested fairly in ways that don’t exploit farmworkers, and isn’t cruel and inhumane to animals.
 Lately, we’ve also started including food grown using regenerative farming methods, as well.
 Regenerative agriculture heals the soil, so it can better act as a carbon sink.
 Studies like those conducted by Rodale have found that a global switch to regenerative farming could actually reverse the climate crisis.

 7. Build Green

 Buildings—new and existing—have a huge impact on the environment.
 By implementing green features and using renewable or recycled and salvaged materials, home and building owners can live more sustainable and greatly reduce a building’s impact on the environment and the climate.

 8. Reuse and Recycle